Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 In the off–season, November through March, they are open from 8:30 am to 3 pm and are closed on Mondays.

-There is a 6-euro entrance fee for adults, which is very reasonable.
-Those age 65 and over get a reduced fee of 3 euro and kids under age 18 are admitted free.
+There is an 8 euro entrance fee for adults, which is very reasonable.
+Those age 65 and over get a reduced fee of 4 euro and kids under age 18 are admitted free.
 In addition to the Palace and the Ancient Rhodes Museum there is also a small gift shop and coffee shop located just off of the courtyard.

 I hope you enjoyed this look at the Palace of the Grand Master, located within Medieval Old Rhodes Town.
 There is an abundance of amazing history here and this beautiful palace has many stories to tell.